ahmedsaad562000/Trello-APIs-Testing/README.md

 Using Java progrmming Language, RestAssured, TestNG and Cucumber Reporting tool.

-This program tests test Trello's Website APIs through both Postman and RestAssured
+This program tests Trello's Website APIs through both Postman and RestAssured

 Then tests results are generated in a neat report using Cucumber.